WestGrid/ubcSummerSchool2018/1-program.md

 * eventual email to faculty: our conditions (also put these on the website)

 **Jamie:**
-* (with Steve) look into the process to let UBC faculty claim courses to their credit
-* talk to Philip Richmond
-  - ask if Philip covers snakemake; if not, Jamie could look into teaching it using hpc-python materials
-* talk to Martin Krzywinski from the GSC
+* Martin Krzywinski has to decide until the end of March
-* talk to ECOSCOPE folks
+* ECOSCOPE "most likely confirmed" as of Mar-20 (the instructor should fly back into Vancouver on Tuesday)
-* ask at Feb-07 CC bioinformatics meeting for volunteers to teach Galaxy/GenAP
+* Feb-07 CC bioinformatics meeting: volunteers to teach Galaxy/GenAP?

 **Roman:**
+* Mar-20 has not head back from Gino DiLabio
+* Mar-20 has not head back from Ian Allison (PIMS) on someone from his team to teach Jupyter/Python; Ian himself will be in Europe; could be Patrick Walls?
-* ask people about the career panel
+* Mar-20 contacting people about participating in the career panel (Brent, finance, etc)
-* approach Brent about a cloud course
-  - if not, ask Ryan Enge
-  - if not, ask Venkat (Brent's replacement)
-* ask Phil Austin if he wants to repeat his HPC Python course (Parallelization in Python 3 and large datasets)
-* talk to Matt from IBM about repeating his Spark/Hadoop course (Data Science at Scale with Hadoop, Spark and The Data Science Experience)

 **Kamil:**
-- room booking (aiming to have the same rooms, still looking)

-**someone:**
-* do we invite Patrick Walls?
-(Jupyter notebooks and scientific computing in Python)
-* do we invite Schuyler Lindberg?
-(Introduction to Harvesting API Data in Python from UBC Library's Open Collections)
+- room booking: 2017 Pharmacy rooms not available, still looking

-## Next face-to-face Mar-20 @2pm
+## Next face-to-face Apr-03 @2pm

 - discuss the program table
-- looking for instructors for the missing pieces
-- faculty-contributed courses
-  - rules for the faculty
-  - how do we clearly recognize and promote faculty who support the schools / present sessions
 - recording / broadcasting

 ## What we would like to do differently this year